 - Please do not study metadata nor “pixel-peep.”
 The online digital contest is our best way of replicating the in-person digital contests we have run in the past.
 For the in-person contests, the judge would sit near a screen to see a projected image clearly, and provide feedback and decisions based on what was on the screen.
 The most successful feedback for photographers is your impressions of the photo.
 We do not want you to be unduly influenced by file metadata or zooming into the photo.
-All the images should be 1024 on the long side.
+All the images should be a maximum of 2048 pixels on the long side.

-- Typically, there are 2 separate small competitions, including both novice and unlimited digital.
+- Typically, there are 2 separate small competitions, one for novice and one for unlimited.
 The difference between unlimited and novice is the number of points accumulated by the club member.
 In general, unlimited club members are more experienced and accomplished.

 - Each contest has three rounds as follows:

 |Round 1||Review – Quick run-through of all images and titles.|

 |Round 2||Feedback – Go through the images again, one-by-one providing feedback.
 Start to remove images that are not going to advance to the placement round.|